Awareness and rehabilitation of high risk abandoned mine sites while minimising the environmental and safety risks of future abandonment.

 After a site is confirmed as abandoned and entered into the abandoned mines database, it is assessed along with all other sites to determine its risk to humans and the environment.
 High priority sites continue through a series of progressively more detailed activities before final approval for a management or rehabilitation project is able to proceed.
 Once approval is granted, stakeholders are identified to ensure any expectations or concerns of the general public and local government are met.

 Interactive community workshops may be held to seek input into rehabilitation plans, publications and regular updates are also made available to the public.
-Regular updates are also communicated through the quarterly Environment eNewsletter.

 Ongoing monitoring of the site following completion of the rehabilitation or management works ensures the solutions provided continue to deliver safety and environmental benefits.